Program Overview

 Eligibility

-To be eligible for Middle School Summer Challenge students should:
+To be eligible for Middle School Summer Challenge individuals should:

-We are looking for mature, academically motivated students.
-Students who are collaborative, intellectually curious, and creative thinkers thrive in our program.
+We are looking for mature, academically motivated individuals; collaborative, intellectually curious, and creative thinkers thrive in our program.

 Application

 We review applications on a rolling basis until spaces are filled.
-Students and families interested in applying should submit an application, copy of their current grade report, contact information for a teacher recommender, and signed parent liability waiver and release to our office no later than April 1, 2024.
-Once the application is reviewed, an admission decision will be sent.
-If admitted, the admission decision will include directions on submitting the program fee due no later than May 3, 2024.
+Individuals interested in applying should submit an application, copy of their current grade report, contact information for a teacher recommender, and signed parent liability waiver and release to our office no later than April 1, 2026.
+Once the application is reviewed, an admission decision will be sent within 7-10 business days.
+If admitted, the admission decision will include directions on submitting the program fee due no later than April 22, 2026.
 The teacher recommendation is waived for previous attendees of the program.

 Space is limited, so we encourage families not to wait until the deadline to apply.